 The former ramp was removed and regraded.
 The original white retaining walls were restored.
 Within these, a new ramp and low garden walls (in matching ivory brick units) form a singular, weighty vessel which amplifies one’s slow descent.
 This sense of immersion is marked by the garden wall’s horizontal datum from ‘shallow’ to ‘deep’ and vice versa – thick like that of an emptied-out swimming pool.
 The walls of this new vessel converge at the principal change in direction, compress and then release movement.
 A tall, curved, ivory brick wall of substantial scale registers shifting shadow and intense external light off to one’s side.

 At the ramp’s mid-point, just at the moment of compression and change in direction, shelter is afforded by a monolithic concrete roof, shaped for the entry of light at its sides and for the registration of stark shadow upon the ground.
 A grove of reflective columns, each a cluster of smaller polished tubes clutters the space between roof and floor.
-One tip of the concrete roof almost touches an adjacent wall, hovering just above it.
+One tip of the concrete roof converges upon an adjacent wall, hovering just above in a moment of tension.

 Arrival at the lobby is compressed – the ceiling is low, vaulted and heavy – a shapeliness that extends deep into the interior before it is abruptly cut short by a shift in colour, tone and an even greater compression of scale; a teal-green ‘stage set’ for ones arrival and departure from the lobby which reminds us once again of swimming.